Tutorials and Tips

 Move your Syllabus Online

 - Upload your syllabus to your Canvas course site.
 Most CCAPS Canvas course sites include the course syllabus.
-If you find that you don't see your syllabus in your course site, please reach out to firstname.lastname@example.org and state that you need to be directed to CCAPS-ATD support.
+If you find that you don't see your syllabus in your course site, please reach out to us by filling out the CCAPS-ATD Learning Management Assistance form.

 Communicate with your Students